Ahmed-Moourad/DevSecOps-Project/README.md

         - in Default Content Type: HTML
         - in Default Triggers: choose Always

     - add this in the end of the your pipeline script:

     ```groovy
-        - in jenkins pipeline script:
         post {
         always {
             emailext attachLog: true,